-This exhibition will appeal to those who like their art on the darker side.
-If you enjoyed Edvard Munch at the British Museum, this could be just the thing for you.
-We will bring you more information nearer the time.
+The exhibition will feature around 80 works by the artist from major collections across the world, including the Metropolitan Museum of Art in New York and the Musée d’Orsay in Paris and will appeal to those who like their art on the darker side.
+It will be the perfect chance for new discoveries and if you enjoyed Edvard Munch at the British Museum, this could be just the thing for you.

 |What||Léon Spilliaert exhibition, Royal Academy|